-3 credits Comparative study of selected national school systems with reference to forces that shape their characteristics.
+Comparative study of selected national school systems with reference to forces that shape their characteristics.
 Different theoretical approaches used in study of comparative education also investigated.

-TOPICAL SEMINAR IN THE CULTURAL FOUNDATIONS OF EDUCATION (May be repeated for a total of six credits) Issues and subjects related to study of educational institutions, theories and/or ideas.
+TOPICAL SEMINAR IN THE CULTURAL FOUNDATIONS OF EDUCATION Issues and subjects related to study of educational institutions, theories and/or ideas.
 Different topics will be offered from section to section.
+Delivered in faced-to-face web-enhanced format and fully online format.

-PLANNING FOR TECHNOLOGY PLANNING FOR TECHNOLOGY3 credits
+PLANNING FOR TECHNOLOGY